Thomas Bennett Community College

-Thomas Bennett Community College (TBCC) is a secondary school with academy status for pupils aged 11 to 19.
-It caters to approximately 1200 pupils in Years 7 to 14, including 160 in its sixth form.
+Thomas Bennett Community College (TBCC) is a secondary school in Crawley, West Sussex, England.
+It has academy status, and caters to approximately 1200 pupils in Years 7 to 14 (ages 11 to 19), including 160 in its sixth form.

 Thomas Bennett Community College offers GCSEs and BTECs for pupils aged 11 to 16.
 Students in the sixth form have the option to study from a range of A-levels, further BTECs, CTECs and NVQ Diplomas.

 History

 The school was planned as part of the development of Crawley as a new town in the late 1940s.
 Originally it had been intended to open a grammar school and two secondary modern schools on the Tilgate campus, although by the time the school was built, this plan changed to provide a bilateral secondary school for boys and girls for a trial period of two years.
 This entitled the school to run separate grammar and secondary modern departments as part of one school.